 - The enhancement of Daydream VR mode inculcated.

 Android 8.0 Oreo

-Smarter and faster than ever, the yet to be launched version has already started creating ripples.
+Smarter and faster than ever.
 Available for select devices, this version is primarily about speed and efficiency.
 Not only is the speed expected to double here but pesky background activity is also streamlined to save drain of battery and data power.
 It also packs in some visual tweaks.
 With people waiting for it fervently, it looks to be already attracting a loyal crowd.
 Know More About Android By Visiting Their official Website.

 Source : Wikipedia

 Android 9.0 Pie is Current Version of Android OS with many extra features added to it .
 Android Pie features include Multiple Bluetooth connections ,Sound Delay reporting , Volume Memory per bluetooth device , Android Biometric prompts , Privacy enhancements, Multi-Camera Support, External Camera support, Adaptive Battery, Adaptive brightness & more,

 We hoped you enjoyed this sweet nostalgic journey and still have your sweet tooth intact for future treats.
 While Android has traveled a long way, the sky is the limit.
 We can’t wait for new gifts from them.